 We kind of stumbled upon St. Mary’s Abbey in the Museum Gardens as we were walking toward York Minster.
 The church that was originally on this site was founded in 1055.
 The Abbey is now just ruins, but impressive nonetheless.
 It was once the richest monastery in Northern England but then fell victim to Henry VIII’s dissolution of the monasteries in 1539.
 The riches were confiscated and the building was taken apart and left to collapse.
 Still, you can get a sense of the size and grandeur from the ruins.
 There is no charge to visit the ruins of St. Mary’s Abbey.

 Clifford’s tower is located on the top of an earth mound that was part of York Castle constructed by William the Conqueror in 1068.
-The tower that stands here today was built in the late 13th century during the reign of Henry II.
+The tower that stands here today was built in the late 13th century during the reign of Henry II (just like the Great Tower at Dover Castle).
 The four-lobed design of the tower is unusual and may be French in origin.

 The York Pass

-The York Pass can be a great way to save money when sightseeing in York.
-York Minster, Clifford’s Tower and more are included in the price of the pass.
-The York Pass gets you into over 40 popular attractions for free!
+The York Pass can be a great way to save money when sightseeing in York and the surrounding area.
+Admission to York Minster, Clifford’s Tower and more are covered in the price of the pass.
+The York Pass gets you into over 40 popular attractions for free including the popular North Yorkshire Moors Railway and Castle Howard!
 You also get free guidebook packed with useful information and maps of the city for your trip to York.
 Plus, there are special offers that are only available to York pass holders for local restaurants and shops.

 Traveling to York